Integrated Security Group (ISG) has been providing alarm, monitoring & consulting services to clients in the financial services industry since 1984.

 - Lighting for illuminating the vault after hours

-- A burglar alarm system for promptly notifying law enforcement officials that has true reliable and tested supervised communication not just something that sounds like it does (link to future document to be provided on secure communication)
+- A burglar alarm system for promptly notifying law enforcement officials that has true reliable and tested supervised communication, not just something that sounds like it does

-- Tamper-resistant locks on exterior doors and window
+- Tamper-resistant locks on exterior doors and windows

 The following considerations should be given when implementing a security program and evaluating alarm devices: